Switch to ADA Accessible Theme

 Why Communicating With an Executor Is So Important

-Beneficiaries are legally required to communicate with beneficiaries in various ways.
+Executors are legally required to communicate with beneficiaries in various ways.
 First, they are required to locate beneficiaries named in a Will.
 These beneficiaries may not be easy to find, especially if they have moved to a different county, state, or nation.
 However, the executor is still expected to make a reasonable effort to track beneficiaries down.
-If you discover that you have been named in a Will and the executor never notified you, there is a clear incentive to get in touch with the executor as soon as possible.
+If you discover that you have been named in a Will and the executor has not notified you, there is a clear urgency for you to get in touch with the executor as soon as possible.

-Can a Probate Lawyer in Kennewick Help Me Communicate With an Executor?
+Can a Probate Lawyer in Spokane Help Me Communicate With an Executor?

-A probate lawyer in Kennewick could help you communicate effectively with the executor of a Will.
-These communications can be particularly important if you have valid concerns about the Will.
+A probate lawyer in Spokane could help you communicate effectively with the executor of a Will.
+These communications can be critical if you have valid concerns about the Will.
 Perhaps you believe that the Will is fraudulent, or maybe you know where to find missing assets named in the Will.
 Whatever the case may be, Moulton Law Offices can help you navigate the probate process with confidence.
 Schedule a consultation today to discuss your options in more detail.

 Sources: